Annual Committee Planning Report

 A student’s research project should be designed to produce a publishable product for a refereed journal.
 It is in the best interest of the student and the committee to ensure the proposal is approved prior to the start of the research.
 The student should report regularly on research progress to the advisor and the advisory committee to prevent unexpected surprises or misunderstandings and to gain the approval of any redirection.

 A formal Preliminary Examination (prelim) for Ph.D. students may be given by the student’s advisory committee if the student is within six hours of completing formal degree plan coursework (except 681, 684, and 691) but must be given before the end of the semester following completion of regular coursework on the degree plan.

 The Preliminary Exam Checklist and Report must be submitted to OGAPS within ten days of the oral examination date.
-The signed checklist and report should be submitted to the graduate advisor, Lindsay Hutchins, in WFES 118 for the department head signature, records, and routing to OGAPS.
+The signed checklist and report should be submitted to the graduate advisor for the department head signature, records, and routing to OGAPS.

 To be eligible to hold a preliminary exam, the student must:

 – have a Degree Plan approved by the OGAPS no later than 90 days prior to the preliminary exam